 Step 8: Lead them to the First Call to Action

-A call to action is telling your clients exactly what to do in order to take advantage of the special price of your offer.
+A call to action is telling your clients exactly what to do to take advantage of the special price of your offer.

 The simpler the instruction, the better, so I just usually say, “Click the link below and get registered for $47 today.”